splunk-soar-connectors/microsoftadldap/README.md

 Type: **generic**
 Read only: **False**

-When 'use_samaccountname' is false, the object parameter should include the distinguishedName.
+When 'use_samaccountname' is false, the 'object' parameter should include the distinguishedName.
 Otherwise, use the sAMAccountName.
-For the 'new_name' parameter, append the attribute to the desired name.
+For the 'new_name' parameter, append the new name to the attribute name.
 For example, to rename a user, use 'cn=New_user_name'; for an OU, use 'ou=New_OU_name'.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS